tobybenjaminclark/divinity/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
-Since the project was born out of a 24-hour hackathon, there are countless issues and bugs - note the lack of installation guidance here as an example.
-If, despite the complete lack of documentation, you wish to contribute to Divine Intellect Compiler or Divinity, please feel free to create a feature branch or raise an issue!
+Since the project was born out of a 24-hour hackathon, there are going to be issues and bugs - note the lack of installation guidance here as an example.
+If you wish to contribute to Divine Intellect Compiler or Divinity, please feel free to create a feature branch or raise an issue!
 If you encounter any big issues, or get really stuck - feel free to contact whoever you think is most relevant to the issue you are encountering.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)